 Read on to discover five incredible Koh Samui beaches.

 Best beaches in Koh Samui, Thailand

-Located on Koh Samui’s east coast, Chaweng has a reputation for lovely white sand beach and an excellent nightlife scene.
+Located on Koh Samui’s east coast, Chaweng has a reputation for a lovely white sand beach and an excellent nightlife scene.
 This is one of the most popular beaches on the island and is integral to its tourism.
 You’ll see throngs of tourists as well as tons of locals on this spectacular three-mile beach strip.

 Chaweng provides a desirable location to lounge under the sun and take a dip in the ocean waters.
 At night, this beach strip transforms into something entirely new.
 The relaxing daytime chill spot transforms into a funky party hub under the moonlight.

 In the heart of Chaweng beach, you’ll find the one-stop party destination, Ark Bar Beach Club.
 International DJs play house and groove music well into the night while patrons sip on ice-cold cocktails poolside.